Teams

 Guidance for hybrid meetings with Microsoft Teams.

-Use this page to discover exciting updates coming soon, as well as recent additions which you'll want to make the most of.
+Use this page to discover exciting updates coming soon and recent additions you'll want to make the most of.

 Good practice guidance about Course-based Teams for Teaching.